- COMMODITY OIL

 The boneless, skinless thigh market was flat this week, and we can expect this market to trend flat to upward in the near term.
 As seasonal and export demand ramp up, labor shortages will heavily come into play.

-Monday’s updated crop condition report put the soybean crop at 71% good to excellent – unchanged from last week, but still well above the five-year average of 67%.
+Monday’s updated crop condition report put the soybean crop at 70% good to excellent – no change from last week, but still well above the five-year average of 66%.

 - Canola oil basis levels continue to move higher, as traders fear that China will be a larger buyer of Canadian canola this year to partially replace and crush what they don’t buy in the way of U.S. soybeans, due to the potential tariff situation.

-Weekly soybean oil export sales for the 2017/2018 marketing year were reported at a net 27,500 tons.
-The number was near the high end of the range of trade expectations between 10,000 and 30,000 tons.
+Soybean oil export sales were reported at 14,200 tons.
+The number was near the middle of the range of trade expectations between 10,000 and 20,000 tons.

 MILK & CREAM

 Production across the country is mixed, due to high temperatures in the West.
-For June: FMO and California markets were all up for Class I and II.
-Increased pricing should be expected.
+For August: FMO and California markets were slightly down for Class I and II.
+Lower pricing should come in August.

 (WHITES AND BROWNS):